brotatotes/bht-automation/bht gen 3/Mark/Chapter 15/Mark 15 23 bht.md

 2. "Myrrh - See the notes at Matthew 27:34."

 ### Marvin Vincent:
 1. "They were for giving; attempted to give."
-2. "So Rev., excellently, offered."
+2. "Offered."
-3. "Lit., myrrhed wine."
+3. "Wine mingled with myrrh."

 ### Philip Schaff:
 1. Mark 15:23.
 They offered him, or, ‘were giving Him;’ it was offered merely, not forced upon Him.